csmap-surveys/csmap-surveys.github.io/url_historian_help.md

 	</ul>
 	<p>Slide the toggle button to the left to pause data collection, and to the right to resume data collection.</p>
 	<strong>Note</strong><br>
 	After the extension is paused for 60 minutes, a popup window will appear reminding you to resume activity.
-After the first reminder, follow-up reminders will appear every four hours
+After the first reminder, follow-up reminders will appear every four hours<br>
 	<a href="#top">Return to top</a>
 </div>